St. Andrew's Calendar

 Starting Line is a Ministry of St Andrew's designed to help women with interviewing skills.
 There is more in this months word about the project.
 Part of this ministry is to be able to have business dress available for an interview.
 There is a need for hangers for the clothes.
 If you have extras around the house Starting Line will put them to use.
 Thank you.

 THE NEEDLE ARTS MINISTRY If you would be willing to sew a receiving blanket, knit a cap for a newborn, or make a prayer shawl we could use your help !!!
 The Needle Arts Ministry meets the third Monday of each month at 10:00 a.m. in the Parish Hall.
 We would love to have you join us - but if you are unable to we would really appreciate your help in keeping a supply available of blankets, caps and prayer shawls for our outreaches.
-We have committed to six receiving blankets to each hospital each month, we try to take as many baby caps as possible and we like to have a supply of prayer shawls on hand for Fr.
-Dale and Deacon Bud to have when needed.
+We have committed to six receiving blankets to each hospital each month, we try to take as many baby caps as possible and we like to have a supply of prayer shawls on hand for a representative from the church to give out when needed.
 Thanks to several very generous donations we have flannel available and cut for anyone who would be willing to sew a receiving blanket.If you are interested in sewing a blanket please contact Debbi Smith, 623-8791.
 For information on how to make any of our projects please contact either Debbi Smith, Elly Mulkey or Lynne Hooper.
 We also provide prayer blankets when requested.
 These are the fleece blankets with the cut strips that parishioners tie knots in and say a prayer for the person for whom it is intended.
 If you know of someone in need of such a blanket ,please contact Debbi Smith.
 We also now have a fund set up in the office to help purchase flannel and yarn for our blankets, shawls and caps.
 Just write Needle Arts in the memo line and drop the check in the offering plate or by the office.Thank you, St. Andrew's Needle Arts Ministry.